Your Parish Councillors

 What inspired you to become a Councillor?

-After retiring I missed been active and sharing my time helping others.
+After retiring I missed being active and sharing my time helping others.

 Parish Councillor Biography